Is Kratom Legal in Arizona?

 Can Arizona Still Ban Kratom?

-For starters, kratom’s legal status is always subject to change as long as federal agencies like the FDA (Food and Drug Administration) and DEA (Drug Enforcement Agency) are around.
+For starters, kratom’s legal status is always subject to change as long as federal agencies like the FDA (Food and Drug Administration) and DEA (Drug Enforcement Agency) do not support kratom regulation.
 For years, the FDA and DEA have attempted to ban kratom domestically under the Controlled Substances Act.
-In 2016, The DEA’s intention to pursue a domestic ban was vehemently defeated, after 130,000 Americans signed a White House petition opposing their decision.
-Additionally, 51 members of congress wrote a letter to the DEA, urging them to listen to the public.

-For any and all kratom advocacy questions, your first stop should be the American Kratom Society.
+For any and all kratom advocacy questions, your first stop should be the American Kratom Association.
 The AKA has been at the forefront of the fight to protect kratom rights since its inception in 2014.

 If you have any further questions regarding kratom advocacy, you can always contact us at Top Tree.
 We’ll do our very best to point you in the right direction!